alm-tools/alm/README.md

 ![](https://raw.githubusercontent.com/alm-tools/alm-tools.github.io/master/screens/blaster.gif)

 ## Contributing
-A key motivation for this project is to educate the community of about creating great TypeScript tools.
+A key motivation for this project is to educate the community about creating great TypeScript tools.
 So we would love to help you understand how the project works.
 [Checkout the developer / contributor docs][contributing].

 ## License